HANDS:

 01

-Over time words change meaning, obscuring the original idea they were meant to illuminate and making it harder to reach the core: What exactly are we doing?
+Over time, words change meaning, obscuring the original ideas they were meant to illuminate and making it harder to reach the core: what exactly do we do?
 Why?
 And most importantly—what for?

 02

-Today the term measuring is generally understood as assigning a numerical value to an object by comparing it to an established standard.
-Yet this is a management concept meant to coordinate the work of many people on a single project: you buy a bathtub and it fits the space reserved for it.
-It is convenient and practical.
+Today, the term measuring is generally understood as assigning a numerical value to an object by comparing it to an established standard.
+This is, essentially, a management concept, meant to coordinate the work of many people on a single project: you buy a bathtub and it fits the space reserved for it.

 03